hadley/adv-r/First-class-functions.md

 Anonymous functions are not that useful by themselves, so this section will introduce the basic ideas, and show useful applications in the following sections.

 Given the name of a function as a string, you can retrieve the function using `match.fun`.
+You can also construct a call completely from scratch as outlined in [[computing on the language]].
 Given a function, there is no general way to retrieve its name because it may not have a name, or may have more than one name.
-Named functions are a subclass of all functions in R.
+Named functions are a subset of all functions in R.

 The tool we use for creating functions is `function` - it is very close to being an ordinary R function, but it has special syntax: the last argument to the function is outside the call to function and provides the body of the new function.